Quick Guide to ACLED Data

 The number of deaths caused by one actor or another in a conflict can be difficult to estimate, as events contain reported information on fatalities suffered by both parties.
 The only exception to this rule is when civilians are targeted since it is assumed, by definition, that the civilians were unarmed non-combatants and not responsible for any of the fatalities.
 For more, see this methodology primer on fatality coding.

 Actor1 and Actor2 refer to the involved parties in an event.
 The designation of groups as Actor1 or Actor2 is not based on any specific criteria.
-Coding an actor as Actor1 or Actor2 does not imply that either initiated or perpetrated the action, nor does it imply that either reacted later, suffered more casualties, or was a victim in an event.
-The Notes column may contain these details if reported in the source information, though this information may be biased.
+Coding an actor as Actor1 or Actor2 does not imply that they are the aggressor or initiated the action, nor does it imply that either reacted later, suffered more casualties, or was a victim in an event.
+The Notes column may contain these details if reported in the source information, though please note that such claims can be biased, disputed, inconsistently reported, etc.

 What are interaction codes?